code-guy21/PrayerGlow-Public/README.md

 **PrayerGlow** is a premium mobile application that elevates the prayer experience through innovative, spiritually enriching features.
 With an interactive 3D Rosary and a visually dynamic Prayer Garden, PrayerGlow combines cutting-edge technology with a deep sense of purpose.

+PrayerGlow is being developed as a professional iOS application for the Apple App Store, with Android support planned as well.
+The application adheres to App Store guidelines and employs industry best practices for performance, security, and user experience.

 ## Core Spiritual Features

 ### 3D Interactive Rosary